karam94/git-football-transfers/4 - Removing files & reverting commitss/README.md

         new file:   Chelsea.txt
 ```

-However, it turns out that we wanted to add Manchester United instead!
+However, it turns out that we wanted to actually add Manchester United instead!
+D'oh!

 Unfortunately we have already run a `git add .` so if we just locally deleted the file, we would end up needing to do another `git add .` because our Git repository thinks it is now missing a file.